 Here is proof of that.
 Although with a price point of a little over $500 for a Glock 19, there are many compact and subcompact firearms that won’t take you over that price mark.
 One of them is the Taurus PT111.
 The Taurus Millennium series has been around for almost 15 years now and they have a good following.
 This little fellow weighs in at under 19 oz.
 Not too shabby for a gun that cost around $250

 Another factor people look for is stopping power.
 When people hear this phrase in the concealment world there is one thing that comes to mind, the .45 ACP round.
 The “one and done” mentality exist strong in the EDC community.
 The .45 ACP was introduced to us by the brilliant John Moses Browning back in 1905.
 Not only has this round been around for over a century, but it was also made here in the good ol’ USA!
-Manufacturers know this and that is why you will find sub-compact guns chambered in the .45 ACP
+Manufacturers know that the full sized 5" barrel lengthed 1911 won't make a great concealment gun, this is why you will find 3" 1911 sub-compact guns chambered in the .45 ACP

 The Springfield Armory XDs is a great choice for concealed carry in a .45 ACP.
 Its small design with a single stack magazine that holds 5 +1 rounds with optional 6 and 7 round magazines has made this little fellow a great choice in concealment.
 Not to mention its 3.3” barrel and only 1’ in total thickness, this gun is more than capable for everyday carry.

 Smith & Wesson is back in this discussion with its little friend that packs a good wallop.
-The M&P Shield 45 has made a ruckus in this industry.
+The Smith & Wesson M&P Shield 45 has made a ruckus in this industry.
 Its predecessor, the M&P Shield in 9mm and .40 S&W has left a good legacy for its newer comrade chambered in .45 ACP.
 With a slightly wider frame than the original Shield, it still holds a good position for the masses.
-And why wouldn’t it, it’s a good concealable firearm with very good ergonomics.
+And why wouldn’t it, it’s a good concealable firearm with very good ergonomics and optional manual safety.

 There are many guns that have not been mentioned in this article.
 To try to fit them all in is somewhat impossible, why?
 Because the BEST is subjective.